Visa Considerations for Digital Nomads in Germany

 Other Visa Options for Digital Nomads in Germany

-However, spouse reunification is not limited to just those with spouses who are German or EU citizens.
+However, spouse reunification is not limited to just those with German or EU citizens as spouses.
 It is also possible for citizens of third countries where they meet certain conditions.
 If the spouse in Germany holds a valid residence permit, whether a permanent residence permit or an EU Blue Card and has the required living space to host their spouse, it is possible to relocate to Germany.

 If you work for an established company based in Germany and reach the required EU Blue Card salary requirements, it is possible to apply for an EU Blue Card.
 The EU Blue Card can only be applied for by those with recognised university qualifications and where they have a solid job contract or job offer.
 Should the applicant be approved of the EU Blue Card, they can apply for a German permanent residence permit after 33 months or 21 months if they achieve a B1 level of German.